tovaditya/Jumpstone/README.md

 # Jumpstone
-This is a parody of Hearthstone using characters from the Mario Universe.
+A parody of Hearthstone using characters from the Mario Universe.